The Audience Agency

+Arts & Business is a campaign of Business in the Community.
 A widespread creative network which helps establish links between business and the arts.
 The organisation runs programmes and initiatives, as well as providing useful services such as training mentoring and resource libraries.

 A comprehensive online register of arts consultants, this resource offers a quick and easy way to locate individuals who can help advise you on fundraising, design, architecture, refurbishment, lottery bid preparation and more.
 The service is free to use and allows you to search by skill, name and geographical area.